-The most frequently used method of treatment for chlamydia is the use of antibiotics.
-There are different antibiotics that can be used to treat chlamydia, such as amoxicillin or erythromycin, azithromycin or doxycycline.
+The most frequently used method of treatment for chlamydia is antibiotics.
+There are different antibiotics that can be used to treat chlamydia, such as amoxicillin, erythromycin, azithromycin, or doxycycline.

-Once your test result is out, your doctor will direct you on the next course of action.
+Once your test result is out, your doctor will direct you to the next course of action.

-Some antibiotic treatments may present some side effects which vary with individuals.
-Some common side effects include diarrhoea, stomach ache, etc.
+Some antibiotic treatments may present some side effects which vary from individual to individual.
+Some common side effects include diarrhea, and stomach ache.

 Also, while on treatment, it is best to avoid having sex because you are still exposed to the infection and can pass it on to someone else.